abhirup-dev/FaceMouse/README.md

  ### Tips ###
  - Using **X11**: open [sample_cursor.cpp](sample_cursor.cpp) and compile using `g++ sample_cursor.cpp -lX11`.
 Enter numbers between 1 to 5 to emulate different mouse keypresses.
  - If you mistakenly activate CLICK_MODE (stray blinks ¯\\\_(ツ)\_/¯), activate SCROLL_MODE momentarily to deactivate the former.
  - Set **frame sensitivies** for all actions.
-These the denote the number of frames the expression needs to be sustained for activation.
+These the denote the number of frames the expression needs to be sustained for for activation.
 This protects against stray blinks.
 Adjust it!
    ```
     LOW_FRAME_SENSITIVITY = 3,
 	HIGH_FRAME_SENSITIVITY = 5, ...